 There are always two sides to every story and when it comes to career hunting, we often hear tales of late nights spent tweaking resumes, writing cover letter after cover letter, and the occasional narrative of how a Tweet landed one lucky Twitter user their dream job.

 The saying “looking for a job is a full-time job” is a familiar truth to millions searching for employment.
-What happens when the resumes are submitted and picked through for the position is the side of the story that rarely gets focused on.
-Is there a saying for how looking through resumes for the right person to come join the team is a job too?
+But what happens when resumes are submitted and picked through for the position is a side of the story that rarely gets focused on.
+Is there a saying for how looking through resumes for the right person to join the team is a job too?
 Because it is!

 Then you start whittling it down.
-You need to find someone who is compatible for the position offered so you read through what they wrote on their resume and compare their qualifications to the job requirements.
+You need to find someone who is compatible with the position offered so you read through what they wrote on their resume and compare their qualifications to the job requirements.
 A super-savvy HR headhunter will also Google and search LinkedIn to find out additional background information on the candidates.

 Through both LinkedIn and the resume, certain keywords will begin jumping out at you.
-Like the bachelorettes vying to win the heart of the bachelor with their own ‘key words’ (sweet, adventurous, animal lover), job applicants are trying to do the same in the corporate world (experienced, responsible, problem solver).
+Like the bachelorettes vying to win the heart of the bachelor with their own ‘keywords’ (sweet, adventurous, animal lover), job applicants are trying to do the same in the corporate world (experienced, responsible, problem solver).
 So what phrases might land you an interview or a job offer?
 I made a shortlist of the best and worst buzzwords to use when competing against others for that dream job.
 Rose ceremony optional.

 It’s one thing to want to find a candidate who works well with others, but one that will take the time to coach a team along to success?
 One that looks out for every member and wants to make sure they perform to the best of their ability?
 And a person who doesn’t give up and keeps the team’s spirits high?
 That’s a winner in my book.